isomerpages/moe-springfieldsec/_our-programmes/CCE Programme/Sexuality Education Programme.md

  11\.
 Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [HERE](https://form.gov.sg/63bf8d3cd9fa4500127653be).
 The completed form is to be submitted by 20/01/2023.

  12\.
 Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [**_HERE_**](/files/eTeens%20Parents%20Opt-out%20Form%20Sec%202022.pdf).
-The completed form is to be submitted by 19/02/2022.
+This form will be distributed to parents at the start of the year and is also downloadable [HERE](https://form.gov.sg/63bf8ce419e9eb0012edd780).
+The completed form is to be submitted by 20/02/2022.

  13\.
 Parents can contact the School at 6318 3053, or email to [_springfields@moe.edu.sg_](mailto:springfields@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
- 14\.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.